thebreckoning/LaikaTek/README.md

 - Final testing

 ### Micropython functions to build
-- Wifi sign in
-- connec to to web app
 - read food level sensor

 # Currently working on
-- configuring wifi setup gateway
 - Getting the Docker app to authenticate to the Azure Key vault
 - Establishing a secure database connection using Azure keys
-- Splitting received portions and feedtime values on the device

 # Installation